microsoft/autogen/website/docs/Installation.md

 ## Setup Virtual Environment

-We recommend using a virtual environment to install AutoGen.
+When not using a docker container, we recommend using a virtual environment to install AutoGen.
 This will ensure that the dependencies for AutoGen are isolated from the rest of your system.

 ```bash
 python3 -m venv autogen